kazurayam/ks_parallel_testsuitecollection_can_hurt/README.md

 The Parallel mode also took long time.
 It took 120 seconds, which is longer the simple sum of Test Cases 90.

 Still the parallel mode ran quicker than the sequential mode.
 Why?
 The long wait for the page loading caused this duration difference.
-In the parallel mode, in the 4 windows of browsers, I could observe that all 4 test scripts were waiting for the pages to finsih loading. **The scripts were waiting parallely.** So, the Test Suite Collection of Parallel mode finished as soon as the slowest member Test Suite finished while the rest had finished beforehand.
+In the parallel mode, in the 4 windows of browsers, I could observe that all 4 test scripts were waiting for the pages to finsih loading. **The scripts were waiting parallely for long period.** So, the Test Suite Collection of Parallel mode finished as soon as the slowest member Test Suite finished while the rest had finished beforehand.

 A warning: this examination may give you a wrong impression: *In the example, the Parallel mode took 127 seconds whereas the Sequential mode took 180 seconds.
 So the parallel mode is faster!*